Daenecompass/docassemble-alienists/README.md

 # docassemble.alienists

-A docassemble extension.
+A docassemble extension for the creation of psychological and psychiatric expert witness reports.

 ## Author

-Andrew Nanton, nanton@thealienists.org
+Andrew Nanton, md
+nanton@thealienists.org
+The League of Consulting Alienists